 Lecturers talk about their experiences at the Honours College:

 Since 2014, the Honours College has also awarded an award to the Lecturer of the Year.
-The Honours College award for the Lecturer of the Year means that he or she may design and teach an education module to Honours College students.
+The Honours College award for the Lecturer of the Year means that the lecturer may design and teach an education module to Honours College students.

 Winner RUG Lecturer of the year election 2018